Shower approach in the simulation of ion scattering from solids

 Violent fluctuations in the accumulation of scattering events can have different causes.
-A first important point in this respect is that, when the showers are generated at every lattice site crossed by the primary ion, this ion itself cannot scatter into the detector direction.
-This excludes the possibility of detection of events with weights $W_i$ which are ordinarily much larger than the weights of the secondary ions $w_i$.
+A first circumstance which should be noted in this respect is that the detection of the primary ion itself (with large weight $W_i$) is completely excluded if the showers are generated at every lattice site met along the ion path.
 Thus, the displayed fluctuations are entirely due to the dispersion of the values of $w_i$.

 If the number of ions in one shower $n$ is fixed, the value of the weight $w_i$ for a certain scattering angle $\Theta$ depends on the position of the ``hot" region with respect to the center of the Gaussian distribution of thermal displacements.
-Since the width of this distribution is rather small compared to interatomic distances, variations of several orders of magnitude in the values of $w_i$ are possible.
-To improve upon this situation, it is reasonable, instead of fixing $n$, to fix the value of the weight of one event $w_0$, treating accordingly the number of ions in a shower as variable, $n_i=w_i/w_0$ (the fractional part is treated as the probability for sending one additional ion).
-When $w_i\gg w_0$ the resulting effect is expressed as an increase of the number of detected events with a smaller weight $w_0$ from intense showers (distributed to some extent over angles and energies) instead of one event with a large weight.
+Since the width of this distribution is rather small compared to inter-atomic distances, variations of several orders of magnitude in the values of $w_i$ are possible.
+To improve upon this situation, it is reasonable, instead of fixing $n$, to fix the value of the weights, $w_i=w_0$, treating instead the number of ions in a shower as variable, $n_i= P_i W_i / w_0$ (the fractional part is treated as the probability for sending one additional ion).
+A reasonable value for $w_0$ can be estimated by defining a maximum value for the number of ions $n_i$ in the most intense shower.
+When $w_i\gg w_0$, the resulting effect is expressed as an increase of the number of detected events with a smaller weight $w_0$ from intense showers instead of one event with a large weight.
 An advantage in the inverse case, $w_i\ll w_0$, is that the load on the computer due to the simulation of non-significant events is avoided.
-In addition, the discrete counts of such ``quanta of probability" closely mimics the aspect of experimental data.
-For orientation, a reasonable value of the quanta $w_0$ can be estimated defining $n$ in the input as the number of ions in the most intense shower ($w_i=\max$).